-Tai O fishing village is a picturesque village located on an islet by the same name on the south-west side of Lantau Island.
+The fishing village is located on an islet by the same name on the south-west side of Lantau Island.
 The Tai O River splits and engulfs this tiny islet before flowing into the sea.
-The old fishing village is built on the banks of the river, and that’s how it gets its name – Tai O meaning large inlet.
+The old fishing village is built on the banks of this river, and that’s how it gets its name – Tai O meaning large inlet.

 How To Get To Tai O Fishing Village